-The campus will follow recommendations made by the Centers for Disease Control and the Knox County Health Department in the event of a health crisis.
-The campus will use campus communications methods to share information about health hazards and the impact they will have on campus operations.
-Your actions make a difference in controlling spread of pandemic viruses like the flu.
+Campus will follow recommendations made by the Centers for Disease Control and the Knox County Health Department in the event of a health crisis.
+The administration will use campus communication methods to share information about health hazards and the impact they will have on campus operations.
+Your actions make a difference in controlling the spread of pandemic viruses like the flu.

-Likely campus actions in the early stages of a pandemic: Awareness and training efforts to reinforce key prevention measures to control the spread of disease:
+Likely campus actions in the early stages of a pandemic: Awareness and training efforts to reinforce key prevention measures and control the spread of disease:

 - Monitor campus updates for information on vaccinations, precautions, and policy/procedure changes that result from a flu/pandemic outbreak on campus.